nxtera/Clean-Code-Only/README.md

-# My-First-Coding-Project
+# Clean-Code-Only

 ## Introducing a newly designed website detailing the basics of online marketing.

 What was my motivation?
-I wanted to demonstrate all that I have learned in html and css over the past week to refactor existing code to make it more readable and accessible to meet good practise standards.
+I wanted to demonstrate all that I have learned in html and css over the past week to refactor existing code to make it more cleaner and more accessible to meet good practise standards.

 What did I do?
 Using a template html and css file containing good but flawed code as a starting point I went over line by line and carefully: